Light stringy states: Introduction

 Equipped with the vertex operators for arbitrary intersection angles we compute the four point amplitude containing four fermions.
 We investigate various limits of this amplitude and show that the most dominant poles correspond to the exchanges of the light stringy states.
 While the signals of such light stringy states at colliders could be not so easy to recognize and discriminate from other kinds of Physics Beyond the Standard Model the amplitude also exhibits signatures of higher spin exchanges, whose origin is purely stringy and whose masses do not vanish for small angles.
 Thus signatures of light stringy states may provide a first step towards evidence for string theory.

 The presentation will be organized as follows.
-In section \ref{sec vertex operators}, we discuss a local configuration of two intersecting D-brane stacks, analyze the states localized at such intersection and eventually display their corresponding masses and vertex operators.
+In section \ref{sec vertex operators}, we present a dictionary between massless or massive states localized at two intersecting D-brane stacks and their corresponding vertex operator.
 In section \ref{sec amplitude} we will compute some relevant scattering amplitudes at tree-level (disk) and expose the massive poles associated to massive, but light open strings.
 In section \ref{sec concl} we will conclude.
-The appendices \ref{app twists} and \ref{app hypergeometric} provide some technical details necessary for the analysis.
+The appendix \ref{app bosonic twist fileds} provides the definitions of the bosonic twist fields appearing in the vertex operators, while in appendix \ref{app massive states} we apply the state - vertex operator dictionary laid out in section \ref{sec vertex operators} to some particular massive states localized at the intersection of two D-branes.
+The appendices \ref{app correlators} and \ref{app hypergeometric} provide some technical details necessary for the computation and analysis of the considered amplitude.